Gregofi/camel/Caby/README.md

 Arithmetic operations on integers, pop two from the stack, perform operation, push the result.

 NOTE: Bitwise operations will be added later.

+# Implementation details
+## Local variables
+Local variables have their own array.
+It has 65536(2^16) slots.
+So there can be at most 65536 local variables in the whole program accross all function calls.
+This should be fine, stack overflow would probably happen sooner than you running out of local variables.